 The asyncio.run() function manages the asyncio event loop.
 It cannot be called when another asyncio event loop is running in the same thread and should be used as the main entry point for asyncio programs and should only be called once.
 See 6.36 Ignored runtime errors and unhandled exceptions for vulnerabilities associated with exception handling.

 Additional vulnerabilities can arise if a single Python program attempts to use multiple concurrency models, since the different models use different mechanisms for creation, scheduling, communication and termination.

+Futures are Python objects that represent the eventual result of an asynchronous operation.
+The concurrent.futures module provides a common interface for asynchronous execution of threads using ThreadPoolExecutor, or processes using ProcessPoolExecutor.

+When used, the overheads of recreating threads or processes are avoided.

+The threat of deadlocks by mutual dependence among futures is analogous to deadlocks of threads and processes.
+For example:

+from concurrent.futures import ThreadPoolExecutor import time def foo_a(): time.sleep(1) print(b.result()) return 1 def foo_b(): time.sleep(1) print(a.result()) return 2 executor = ThreadPoolExecutor(max_workers=2) a = executor.submit(foo_a) # waits indefinitely on b b = executor.submit(foo_b) # waits indefinitely on a

+For CPU bound tasks, the ProcessPoolExecutor class can provide better performance.

 6.59.2 Guidance to language users